Everton de Viña del Mar: The Golden age

 The Everton squad of the club's first national championship in 1950.

 Everton's first championship win was in 1950 under the Argentine coach Martín García.
 They defeated Unión Española 1–0 away in a play-off on 14 January 1951.
 The lone goal was scored by René Meléndez in the Estadio Nacional de Chile before 45,000 spectators.

-In 1951, Everton finished the league in fourth, 5 points behind Audax Italiano.
+In 1951, Everton finished fourth in the league, 5 points behind Audax Italiano.
 The following year, Everton clinched the Primera División with two weeks to spare, as Martín García's side beat Audax Italiano 4–0 at home win.
 In the championship-winning squad the most prominent players were José María Lourido, Elías Cid and René Meléndez, top-scorer of the tournament with 30 goals.
 During this period the club also won against important clubs of South America, the most recorded match was against the Argentine club Independiente of Avellaneda, in a 5–0 home win at Estadio El Tranque with 12,000 spectators.

 The performance of the club began to decline, and apart from a third-place finish in 1955, Everton's highest finish for the remainder of the 1950s would be sixth position in the 12-team league.